|

 by the young people who were using the net to communicate and to organize

-their work.
 And today as we are following the uprising in Egypt,

 it is obvious the large role modern communication technology is playing in